 If finishing your degree online is your goal, you should have no trouble finding a program that can help you do so in a way that works for you.

 Where Can I Finish My Degree Online?

 If you started college as a traditional, on-campus student, you might check to see if the school now offers an online degree completion program in your field.
-But if they don’t, or you are looking for something different, you have options!
+If they don’t, or you are looking for something different, you have options.